ResearchKit/SageResearch/RSDCatalog/README.md

-# RSDTest
+# RSDCatalog

-RSDTest is set up to test that a light-weight app with no required permissions can be built and submitted to the Apple App Store without requiring set up of the unused privacy keys.
-Examples of form steps and instruction steps that *do not* use any additional frameworks such as HealthKit, CoreMotion, or CoreLocation can be added to this target when submitted as additions to the Research and ResearchUI frameworks, but submission of an example to this target is not required.
+RSDCatalog is set up as a catalog of example tasks for all the tasks, steps, async actions, etc. that are included in the Research and ResearchUI frameworks.
+When submitting an addition to these frameworks, as a part of your submission, please include an example in the catalog as a new task, add the task to the main task group JSON file, and add a UI Test to the UI test framework.

 ## License